marksmccann/froyo/docs/ecosystem/testing-library-froyojs.md

 ### `cleanup`

-Destroys all instances that created with `render`.
-Failing to call cleanup when you've called render could result in a memory leak and tests which are not pure (which can lead to errors that are difficult to debug).
+Destroys all instances that were created with `render`.
+Failing to call cleanup when you've called render could result in a memory leak and a test environment that is not pure (which can lead to errors that are difficult to debug).

 :::info

 Please note that this is done automatically if the testing framework you're using supports the `afterEach` global and it is injected into your testing environment (like mocha, Jest, and Jasmine).
-If not, you will need to manually perform cleanups after each test.
+If not, you will need to manually perform cleanups after each test by calling this function.

 :::